NIFK15004U Political Ecology

 Political Ecology draws on various disciplines to frame studies on resource and management challenges in fields such as environment and development, climate change, land-use, and conservation.
 This course invites students to explore how Political Ecology is used to understand processes of natural resource management, use, and contestations around these.
 Participants in this course will be challenged to re-think and reconsider mainstream understandings of environmental problems and how they are produced.

 The course is structured around an opening and closing week and three conceptually driven modules each lasting two weeks.
 The three modules are briefly described below.
-During the course you will be presented with critiques of much of mainstream practice in development and environmental policy.
+During the course you will be presented with critiques of much of mainstream practice in development and environmental sustainability policy.
 In the last week of the course, we will engage with what alternatives to the mainstream could look like.

 During the course introduction week, we will introduce to political ecology – outlining the main characteristics of the field.
 We will situate the emergence of political ecology in its historical context.
 By pointing to colonial legacies in the relationship between the Global North and the Global South we discuss how it is a critique of a business as usual in the development world which too often served to sustain and deepen existing inequalities.